seng438-winter-2022/seng438-a3-LAREINA-JO/Assignment3-ReportTemplate.md

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

 DataUtilities.calculateRowTotal((Values2D data, int row):
 Before modifying the tests for method DataUtilities.calculateRowTotal((Values2D data, int row), the branch coverage was 75%, and the method coverage and line coverage were 100%.
 The reason that the branch coverage was not 100% was n=null branch was missing.
 Therefore, adding one test case which includes a value=null can increase the branch coverage.

 DataUtilities.getCumulativePercentages(KeyedValues):
-Before modifying the test case for method getCumulativePercentages(KeyedValues), the branch coverage was 84.6%, and the method and branch coverage were 100%.
-The reason why brance coverage was 84.6% is that the v=null branch was not be covered.
+Before modifying the test case for method getCumulativePercentages(KeyedValues), the branch coverage was 75%, and the method and branch coverage were 100%.
+The reason why branch coverage was 75% is that the v=null branch was not be covered.
 Therefore, add one more test case which has one null element (v=null) and the branch coverage becomes 100% now.

 DataUtilities.createNumberArray2D(double[][] data):
-Before modifying the test case for method createNumberArray2D(double[][] data), the line coverage was 75%, and the method and line coverage were 100%.
-The reason why brance coverage was 75% is that there should be a object which equals to null and put the object as the parameter of the function instead of just making null as the parameter.
+Before modifying the test case for method createNumberArray2D(double[][] data), the line coverage was 84.6%, and the method and line coverage were 100%.
+The reason why line coverage was 84.6% is that there should be a object which equals to null and put the object as the parameter of the function instead of just making null as the parameter.
 Therefore, create an object double[][] inputDoubleArray = null, and call the function as createNumberArray2D(inputDoubleArray), then the line coverage becomes 100% now.

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)

 # 6 Pros and Cons of coverage tools used and Metrics you report